 Christy was introduced to many American households by illustrating magazine covers including examples for Saturday Evening Post, American Magazine, the Sunday Magazine of the New York Times, Collier's, and Photoplay Magazine among several other publications.
 He also created illustrations for many calendar prints, ink blotters, fans, advertising posters, and counter stands (like the one shown above for Old Gold Cigarettes) along with other types of ephemera widely collected today.
 Many of the advertising pieces like these were signed only Earl Christy, omitting the F he had formerly used in his name.
 His artistry appeared on some ceramic wares and textiles in the early 1900s as well.

 The Value of F. Earl Christy’s Illustrations

-For instance, a pitcher with four mugs with a Harvard baseball illustration can sell in excess of $1,000.
+For instance, a pitcher with four mugs with a Harvard baseball illustration can sell over $1,000.
 A single mug with an Ivy League college theme will generally sell in the $100 to $150 range.
 Collegiate pillow covers with the F. Earl Christy signature can bring $175 to $225 or more depending on the condition and the school represented.

 There are more affordable options for collecting Christy's work, however.
 The “College Girls” postcards can be found more affordably, usually from $15 to $100 apiece.
 Small advertising posters and calendar images can be located for $50 to $200 or so.
-Magazine covers and sheet music can be best bets for tiful bargains.
+Magazine covers and sheet music can be the best bets for bargains.
 Watching online auctions can net one in the $5 to $20 range.